FunnyWolf/Viper/docs/en/module/Execution_UserExecution_CallbackCreateTimerQueue.md

-# Callback free kill (CreateTimerQueue)
+# Callback Anti - Detection (CreateTimerQueue)

-# Main functions
+# Main Functions

-Generate kill-free exe
+Generate anti - detection exe

-# How to operate
+# Operation Methods

-+ Create new monitor
++ Create a new listener
-+ Open the module and select the corresponding monitor
++ Open the module and select the corresponding listener
-+ After running the module, it will be in`文件管理`Generate a zip file, containing the free kill exe payload and corresponding C++ code
++ After running the module, a zip file will be generated in the `File Management`.
+The zip file contains the anti - detection exe payload and the corresponding C++ code.